-- provide secure land tenure to a beginning or Veteran farmer or rancher, a California Natvie American tribe, a farmer or rancher who is a member of a Federally recognized or non-federally recognized California Native American tribe on the contact list maintained by the Native American Heritage Commission, or to a farmer or rancher that is a resident of a priority population, or - provide meaningful benefits to a priority population, as defined in these Guidelines.
+- provide secure land tenure for a period of no less than 10 years to a beginning or Veteran farmer or rancher, a California Native American tribe, a farmer or rancher who is a member of a Federally recognized or non-Federally recognized California Native American tribe on the contact list maintained by the Native American Heritage Commission, or - provide meaningful benefits to a priority population, as defined in these Guidelines.

-SALC will aim to award 5% of available funding for acquisition, capacity, and planning grants where a Federally recognized or non-federally recognized California Native American tribe on the contact list maintained by the Native American Heritage Commission, or a tribal non-profit with 501 (c)3 status is either the applicant or a co-applicant on the project.
+SALC will aim to award 5% of available funding for acquisition, capacity, and planning grants where a Federally recognized or non-Federally recognized California Native American tribe on the contact list maintained by the Native American Heritage Commission, or a tribal non-profit with 501 (c)3 status is either the applicant or a co-applicant on the project.